fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Two_Database/README.md

 * item_stock
 * manufacturers

-By designing this table, different teams can perform different functions.
+By designing those tables, different teams can get different insights from the database.

 logistic team:

 * total item weight
 * how long is the shipping process
 * update order shipping status
-* optimal shipping routine

 business insight team: